JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 <tab title="Earlier versions" group-key="oldThreading">

-Writing data is only allowed on EDT, where the write intent lock is [acquired implicitly](#locks-and-edt).
+Writing data is only allowed on EDT.

 Write operations must always be wrapped in a write action with one of the [API](#write-actions-api) methods.